Learning a Restricted Boltzmann Machine using biased Monte Carlo sampling: Introduction

 RBMs remain an interesting generative model for many reasons.
-On the ML part, RBMs are simpler models than GAN or VAE, they only have one hidden layer, thus leading to simple and potentially interpretable learned features.
-Also, they can learn complex datasets, and are practical even when the number of samples of this dataset is limited.
-During the last decade, they have also regained the interest of Physicists~\cite{tubiana2017emergence,huang2017statistical,decelle2018thermodynamics,PhysRevE.97.022310,decelle2021restricted}, given their vicinity with the well-known Ising model, for which, in its many variations, the computation of the phase diagram has been a long-standing hobby in the Statistical Physics community.
-In the case of RBMs, a relevant phase diagram is harder to obtain because the coupling constants of the trained model are necessary correlated because of the learning process.
-Still, the phase diagram can be used, at least, as a guideline for the model's parameters and some recent works are trying to analyze the learning dynamics of the models~\cite{harsh2020place}.
+On the ML side, RBMs are simpler models than GAN or VAE.
+They have only one hidden layer, resulting in simple and potentially interpretable learned features.
+They can also learn complex datasets and are practical even when the number of samples of that dataset is limited.
+During the last decade, they have also regained the interest of physicists~\cite{tubiana2017emergence,huang2017statistical,decelle2018thermodynamics,PhysRevE.97.022310,decelle2021restricted}, given their closeness to the well-known Ising model, for which computing the phase diagram in its many variations has been a long-standing hobby in the Statistical Physics community.
+In the case of RBMs, it is more difficult to obtain a relevant phase diagram, since the coupling constants of the trained model must be correlated due to the learning process.
+Nevertheless, the phase diagram obtained in simpler cases can at least be used as a guide to understand the macroscopic behavior of RBMs in the high- -temperature oe linear regime of the model.
+Lately, some recent work also has attempted to analyze the learning dynamics of the models~\cite{harsh2020place}.

-Despite all these efforts, the training of RBMs remains a difficult task, particularly because of the instability of the training procedure, which is mainly linked to the use of non convergent Markov Chain Monte Carlo (MCMC) processes to estimate the gradient during the training, as identified in a recent work~\cite{decelle2021equilibrium}.
-In this work, we introduce a new learning method using biased sampling Monte Carlo methods~\cite{landau2021guide}.
-We will show that in some datasets, the classical alternative sampling MCMC method combined with Glauber Heat-Bath dynamics used in the training of the RBMs is impractical: the mixing time of the chain is just too long.
-Using biased MC sampling, we can avoid this situation, particularly at the beginning of the learning.
+Despite all these efforts, training RBMs remains a difficult task, especially because of the instability of the training procedure, which is mainly related to the use of nonconvergent Markov Chain Monte Carlo (MCMC) processes to estimate the gradient during training, as stated in a recent work~\cite{decelle2021equilibrium}.
+In this work, we present a new learning method that uses biased sampling Monte Carlo methods~\cite{landau2021guide}.
+We will show that the classical alternative sampling MCMC method combined with Glauber Heat-Bath dynamics used in training RBMs is impractical for some datasets: the mixing time of the chain is simply too long.
+By using biased MC sampling, we can avoid this situation, especially at the beginning of learning.
+The drawbacks of this method is first that it breaks the conditional independence of the two layers of the RBM.
+Because of that, parallelization is less efficient and therefore restrain the size of the dataset one can be considered.
+Second, it needs to discretize an order parameter into possibly different directions, reducing its use when only few directions are needed.